autonity/docs.autonity.org/node-operators/install-aut/index.md

 Autonity logically and physically segregates [P2P networking protocols](/concepts/system-model/#p2p-networking-protocols) into different channels for transaction and consensus gossiping.
 Transaction traffic runs on the ethereum wire protocol; consensus traffic runs alongside that as a separate Autonity Consensus Network (ACN).
 This ensures that queued transaction traffic does not delay  consensus traffic.

-**If you are operating a validator node, then you will need to open the ports for both transactin and consensus gossiping channels to incoming traffic.
+**If you are operating a validator node, then you will need to open the ports for both transaction and consensus gossiping channels to incoming traffic.
 See [separate channels for transaction and consensus gossiping](/concepts/system-model/#separate-channels-for-transaction-and-consensus-gossiping) for more detail.**
 :::

 You may also choose to allow traffic on the following ports: